Minimal Discomfort Wisdom Tooth Extraction in Colleyville, TX

 What are Wisdom Teeth?

 Between the ages of 18 and 24, most young adults experience the growth of a third and final set of back teeth called wisdom teeth.
 This last set of molars can be unpredictable in terms of their positioning, their development, and their usefulness.
-In fact, these teeth are often considered to be nonessential and are generally recommended for extraction if they are not in good health.
+In fact, they are often considered to be nonessential and do not contribute to more efficient oral function.
+At Texas Oral Surgery Associates in Colleyville, TX, we typically recommend wisdom tooth extraction if these molars are not in good health.

-With an oral examination and x-rays of the teeth and jaws, Dr. Tye can evaluate the health of the wisdom teeth to determine if they will be problematic.
-Studies have shown that the early evaluation and treatment of the wisdom teeth is more beneficial than waiting until a complication arises.
+With an oral examination and x-rays of the teeth and jaws, Dr. Christopher L. Tye, D.D.S, M.D., can evaluate the health of the wisdom teeth to determine if they will be problematic.
+Studies show that patients have better outcomes when they receive early treatment rather than when they wait for a complication to arise.

 Properly aligned wisdom teeth surrounded by healthy gum tissue do not generally require surgical attention.
-Unfortunately, the more common scenario is that the teeth tend to grow in sideways, partially or completely trapped under the gum and bone.
+Unfortunately, the teeth tend to grow in sideways, remaining partially or completely trapped under the gum and bone.
+Dr. Tye is honest and conservative in his approach.
+He will never recommend removal if he believes it to be unnecessary or detrimental to your overall wellness.

 The incorrect position of impacted teeth can harm your oral health and the health of the neighboring teeth.
-As bacteria are allowed to invade the space between the tooth and the gums, you may experience swelling, tightness, pain, or feel ill.
-This chronic inflammation and infection becomes virtually impossible to control with brushing, flossing, or even antibiotics.
+As bacteria are allowed to invade the space between the tooth and the gums, you may experience swelling, tightness, and/or pain.
+This chronic inflammation and infection will become virtually impossible to control with brushing, flossing, or even antibiotics.

 The pressure from a malpositioned wisdom tooth is likely to damage the neighboring teeth by causing crowding or cavities.
-A more serious problem can occur if a tumor or cyst develops as a result of the impacted tooth, causing severe destruction to the jawbone and your otherwise healthy teeth.
-Extracting the unhealthy impacted teeth as soon as possible can resolve these complications and prevent future problems.
+A more serious problem can occur if a tumor or cyst develops as a result of the impacted tooth.
+This can cause severe destruction of your jawbone and your otherwise healthy teeth.
+Extracting the impacted teeth as soon as possible can resolve these complications and prevent future problems.

 What Should I Expect?